mediaexplorer74/Ambie/README.md

 - [Daniel Paulino](https://github.com/jenius-apps)
 - [Ambie Project / AmbientSounds](https://github.com/jenius-apps/ambie)

-### WARNING
+### One more little thing

-Caution: this is my uncompleted work of porting early Desktop build of famous Ambie Sounds tool (Ambie 0.8) onto Windows 10 Mobile OS.
-Big problem: grid "buttons" don't wont to be clicked...
+I solved the strange problem when grid "buttons" don't wont to be clicked...
+Now all is ok, sound contral enabled!
-I think there are some GridView/ XAML control bugs appeared when I switch SDK to 15063 os target .
+Enjoy a little xaml fluent implementation (thanx to special dlls at Libs folder for xaml ui "emulation")

 Best wishes,